merberich/aes_microcontroller_workshop/02-digital-logic.md

 **NOR Gate**
 <img src="res/logic-gate-NOR.png" title="Source: https://en.wikipedia.org/wiki/File:NOR_ANSI_Labelled.svg">
 The NOR gate is effectively an OR gate with a trailing NOT gate.
 Its output is true only if both inputs are false.
 Note that NOR is another universal logic gate.
-Recalling DeMorgan's Laws:
+Recalling De Morgan's Laws:
 \(\neg(p \wedge q) \equiv \neg p \vee \neg q\)
 \(\neg(p \vee q) \equiv \neg p \wedge \neg q\) the combinations of negation and OR or AND can be used to reach the other operator.
 Since NAND is a universal logic gate, NOR necessarily must be as well.